-It’s funny because I almost discovered the Paleo diet this way.
+It's funny because I almost discovered Paleo this way.
 My digestive system became so fragile that the only things I could stomach where meats, fats and well-cooked vegetables.
 I was then easily able to come to the conclusion that the foods that we digest the most easily are meat, fat and cooked vegetables and that focusing on those foods is a good idea for anybody.

 Dealing with leaky gut

 Leaky gut is a condition where your intestines become permeable and larger particles are able to enter the bloodstream.
 Our body then sees that those particles are foreign and attacks them while attacking regular healthy cells at the same time and compromising the immune system.
 This leaky gut situation also causes digestive and intestinal problems.
 Candida overgrowth, Celiac disease, irritable bowel syndrome (IBS), inflammable bowel disease (IBS), allergies, malabsorption and loads of other autoimmune diseases are all associated with a leaky gut.

 I think that dealing with leaky gut is the way to also deal with the other problems that are linked to it.
 Heal your gut and the rest will follow.